Peloro/overtone-volume-overlay/README.md

 - **Ctrl+Shift+S** - Open settings
 - **Ctrl+Shift+Q** - Quit application

-Note: On Windows, registering system-wide hotkeys typically requires administrator privileges.
-This application requests admin rights when built as an executable so the hotkeys work globally.

 ### Controls

 **Overtone Overlay:**
 - Drag the title bar to move the window
-- Use sliders to adjust volume (0-100%)
+- Use sliders or scroll wheel to adjust volume (0-100%)
-- Click volume numbers to type exact values
+- Edit volume values by clicking on the textbox
 - Click mute buttons (🔊/🔇) to toggle mute
 - Use arrow buttons (◀ ▶) to navigate between pages
 - Click ⚙️ to open settings
-- Click × to hide the overlay
+- Click × to close the overlay
+- Click _ to minimize to system tray

 **Pagination:**
 - The overlay automatically calculates how many applications fit in the current window size